glassroom/generalized_orders_of_magnitude/README.md

 ### Other Functions over GOOMs:

 We have implemented a variety of functions over GOOMs.
 All function are defined in [generalized_orders_of_magnitude.py](generalized_orders_of_magnitude/generalized_orders_of_magnitude.py).
-To see a list of them, execute the following on a Python command line:
+To see a list of them, run the following on a Python command line:

 ```python
 import generalized_orders_of_magnitude as goom